axgraf/zugspitze/README.md

 ## 🧪 Automated Analysis with Minimap2

 For a fully automated execution of the Minimap2-based metagenomics workflow including coverage analysis, use the Bash script [`run_metagenome_minimap2.sh`](./scripts/run_metagenome_minimap2.sh).

+> ⚠️ **Warning:**
+> This script contains hardcoded paths that may need to be adjusted depending on your environment and directory structure.

 ### Usage